redcatphp/strategy/README.md

 ```

-There are three ways this can be achieved using Wire.
+There are three ways this can be achieved using Ding.

 1. Direct substitution, pass the fully constructed object to the rule: